Premier Companies Gifts

 About Premier Companies' Commitment to 4-H

-Premier Companies, headquartered in Seymour, Indiana, has been a generous sponsor of the Indiana 4‑H Leadership Summit.
-The $100,000 donation to support county 4‑H initiatives in 2023-2024 is a significant symbol of Premier’s commitment to 4‑H.
+Premier Companies, headquartered in Seymour, Indiana, has been a generous sponsor of the Indiana 4-H Foundation.
+The nearly $100,000 donation to support county 4‑H initiatives in 2025-2026 is a significant symbol of Premier’s commitment.

 Premier Companies started in 1927 with the aim of providing energy and agricultural services in Indiana.
 Harold Cooper, CEO of Premier Companies, is dedicated to inspiring the next generation of agri-business leaders.